sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Database design: Normal forms

-A good database schema is in BCNF.
+A good database schema is in BCNF

 Normal forms: